phobos/phobos/README.md

 end
 ```

-`Phobos::Instrumentation` is just a convenience module around `ActiveSupport::Notifications`, feel free to use it or not.
+`Phobos::Instrumentation` is a convenience module around `ActiveSupport::Notifications`, feel free to use it or not.
 All Phobos events are in the `phobos` namespace. `Phobos::Instrumentation` will always look at `phobos.` events.

 #### Executor notifications
   * `executor.retry_listener_error` is sent when the listener crashes and the executor wait for a restart.
 It includes the following payload: